How Age, Hormones, and Diet Affect Your Skin

 Lifestyle habits that protect your skin from the inside out

-Beyond skincare products and nutrition, your daily habits are a powerful force in how your skin ages.
+Beyond skincare products and nutrition, your daily habits play a powerful role in how age, hormones, and diet affect the skin over time.
 These are the lifestyle factors with the strongest evidence behind them.

 Sleep is when your skin repairs itself.
 During deep sleep, your body releases growth hormone, which drives cellular regeneration, including skin repair.
 Poor or insufficient sleep raises cortisol, increases inflammation, and visibly affects skin texture, tone, and under-eye appearance within days.
 Prioritizing seven to nine hours of quality sleep is one of the highest-impact skin habits you can build.